 Being a passionate person myself, I tend to hire people who are as excited about their work as I am.
 However, when you combine passion with humanity’s general aversion to conflict, resentment can build up and that’s a recipe for disaster.
 Plus, having agreed that disagreement is nothing to fear, we can remind ourselves of that mid-disagreement.
 It makes me so happy when my own team uses this to manage up: “Hey Dan, you know we’re not required to agree, right?”

-How to write the perfect 90-day plan
+How to create a 90-day plan for new hires

 Everything involves trade-offs.
 There’s no process that doesn’t have a price.
 No task that doesn’t have an opportunity cost.
 If we let the quest for perfection get in the way of making incremental improvements, we’ll stall out and, ultimately, fail.
 With each new project, let’s make sure we agree on what we optimize for, versus where we can be flexible.